 Large-leaved evergreen rhododendrons are sometimes subject to sunscald during winter.
 This is most likely to happen if the plant did not receive ample moisture before freezing in fall.
 The exposed portions of the leaf (usually the central portion when the leaf was curled) may become brown.
 This may also appear on the edges of some leaves.
 To prevent scorch, plants should be well watered in November if rainfall has been sparse, protected from drying winds, mulched well and given some shade.

-If leaves turn yellow in sections between the veins, but the veins remain green, iron deficiency is the cause.
+If leaves turn yellow in sections between the veins, but the veins remain green, iron deficiency is the cause (Figure 3).
 If the entire leaf turns yellow with some browning, other problems are suggested.

 Chlorosis may result from soil that is not acid enough, poor drainage, nematodes or other conditions that cause root or stem injury.

 Iron chlorosis can usually be temporarily controlled by spraying the foliage with an iron (ferrous) sulfate solution or with chelated iron.
 If iron sulfate is used, apply at a rate of one ounce per gallon of water.
 If a chelated iron product is used, follow the manufacturer's directions.

 A slower but more permanent control can be obtained by applying iron to the soil rather than the foliage.
 Use 2 pounds iron sulfate per 100 square feet (1/8 cup per 10 square feet) or chelated iron according to directions.
 Conditions leading to chlorosis, such as poor drainage or alkaline soil, must also be corrected.